rollrat/jsonhead/README.md

 # JsonHead - Fast and Simple json structure analyzer

+If you don't want a json scheme generator, use `simdjson` or another json library.

 ## Motivation

 It may be difficult to analyze the `json` file because of its large size,